Introduction to the Research Fields

 We emphasize a global studies approach, utilizing sociology, anthropology, and social psychology to empirically assess critical global issues involving poverty, the environment, immigration, ethnicity, and gender in combination with a communication-based approach to promoting multicultural communication and solving problems in a ubiquitous society.

-Department of Comparative Culture
+Division of Comparative Culture

 We conduct research relating to various areas of Japanese culture, literature, and linguistics.
 Features of this field are thorough foundation work, both historical and modern cultural dissemination, and comparative perspectives (e.g., Sino-Japanese).
 Specialization training is available for those who intend to become Japanese teachers.